aliamituddin/kiblat-android/README.markdown

-This code is based on https://github.com/iutinvg/compass/
+This code is based from https://github.com/iutinvg/compass/

 # APK: